The Acme Brewery of San Francisco was established in 1907 by

 and remained as the symbol of Acme upon Repeal in 1933.

 A comparative look at the

-labels is offered at the this article.
+labels is offered in the this

 Original Acme label with German